-This vaccination is highly recommended and is given to all cats before leaving our shelter.
-Kittens under four months of age require booster vaccinations typically every three or four weeks in a home environment.
+This vaccination is highly recommended and is given to all dogs before leaving our shelter.
+Dogs under four months of age require booster vaccinations typically every three or four weeks in a home environment.
 A booster should be given once a year thereafter or according to your veterinarian's recommendation.
+In the shelter we do not use the vaccine that contains the Leptospirosis component.
+A Leptospirosis booster is highly recommended at the time of your dog's first veterinary exam.